by-jp/www.byjp.me/content/bookmarks/bullshit-not-hallucination.md

 ---

+> ChatGPT is a bullshit machine

+---

 > if something is bullshit to start with, then its repetition “is bullshit as he \[or it\] repeats it, insofar as it was originated by someone who was unconcerned with whether what he was saying is true or false”

+---

+> The very same process occurs when its outputs happen to be true.

+An excellent point; if an inaccuracy in an LLMs output is called a hallucination then why is an accuracy anything different?

 ---